tinel-c/PlatformIO_ESP8266_Main_Entry/README.md

-# PlatformIO ESP 8266 Motorized Gate Wifi Automation
+# PlatformIO ESP 8266 Main Gate automation

 ## Overview for the project

 The project is the automation code made for PlatformIO IDE and arduino based code.
-Uses the pinout from the gate motor to trigger the wifi automation.
-It brings the commands from the motor to a mqtt server.
-Also allows led strips to be commanded with mqtt commands.
+Opens the gate and manages the command of the lock

 ![Automation box image](https://github.com/tinel-c/PlatformIO_ESP8266_Second_gate_automation/blob/main/img/Gate_automation.png?raw=true)